 Whether you work for a small firm or a large corporation, how you fit in with the company's organizational culture can have a big effect on your overall job satisfaction and, in the long term, your career path.

 No two companies are exactly alike.
 And likewise, no two organizational cultures are exactly the same.
 What is organizational culture?
 It's created from the beliefs and values the individual leaders hold, which are then translated into goals, policies and behaviors that trickle down through the entire company.
 It can be as formal as a mission statement or as informal as a water cooler chat.
 Even the smallest companies have a corporate culture, whether they know it or not.

 Working for a business with an organizational culture that matches your workstyle fosters creativity and productivity so you can do your best work and grow in your career.
 When you find the right fit for your personality, values and goals, you enjoy going to work every day.
 If the culture of a company isn't a good match for you, the job can be a grind — or worse.
 So when weighing a new job offer, consider the new employer's culture — and whether it's a good fit for you — as carefully as the job’s responsibilities and salary range.
 Here’s what to look for and ask about.

 Cornerstones of corporate culture

 Knowing your must-haves when it comes to corporate culture is vital when evaluating a new position.
 Perhaps you don't mind burning the midnight oil, but you can't bear disorganization.
 Or maybe you're looking for a regular schedule with a manager who promotes work-life balance.
-Or perhaps your No. 1 priority is working for an organization with a mission you're truly passionate about and coworkers who enjoy collaborating.
+Or perhaps your top priority is working for an organization with a mission you're truly passionate about and coworkers who enjoy collaborating.
 Assess these areas of an organization's workplace culture as you consider employment opportunities:

 - Basic job satisfaction — How happy are existing employees?
 Is the company cultivating loyalty and respect?
 Or is there high turnover from an unhappy workforce?
 Check reviews on sites like Glassdoor and LinkedIn to see what current and former employees are saying.